 Login to the Telnet configuration interface.
 Valid login name and password are required, otherwise the switch will reject Telnet access.
 This is a method to protect the switch from unauthorized access.
-As a result, when Telnet is enabled for configuring and managing the switch, username and password for authorized Telnet users must be configured with the following command: username <username> privilege <pri>privilege> [password (0|7) password>].
-To open the local authentication style with the following command: authentication line vty login local.
-Privilege option must exist and just is 15.
-Assume an authorized user in the switch has a username of "test", and password of "test", the configuration procedure should like the following:
+As a result, when Telnet is enabled for configuring and managing the switch, username and password for authorized Telnet users must be configured with the following command:

+username <username> privilege <privilege> [password (0|7) <password>]

+To open the local authentication style with the following command: